 What to keep in mind when founding an OÜ in Estonia?

 The management board must include at least one person.
 This means that you personally can be the management board.
 As many countries require at least two persons to be on the management board or at least one of the directors to be local, this easy rule makes it much easier to start a business in Estonia.
 Therefore, many companies in Estonia (especially those that are founded by e-Residents) have only one board member and employee, the e-resident himself/herself!
-That’s why an OÜ is the perfect choice for the freelancers and digital nomads as well!
+This flexibility is why OÜ is the recommended option for 90% of new businesses in Estonia.

 OÜ is a perfect choice when setting up a small or medium-sized business as an e-resident or non-resident.
 Here you can also find a full guide to starting a business in Estonia that is focused on starting an OÜ.